 The key to a successful and productive garden is a plan; it saves time and makes the garden easier to care for.
 By starting with a plan, you will be ready to get to work once planting time is here.
 So let’s get started!

-Spring is finally here, March 19, to be exact (the earliest it's been in 124 years).
-Many of us are finding ourselves spending more time at home.
-Many of us are also looking forward to gardening, in many cases for the first time.
-In the coming weeks, we'll (Chris, Katie, and I) be doing additional articles on Starting a Garden.
-Seed starting is a popular way to kick-off the gardening season.
-If you've never started your seeds before, there are several advantages to doing so.
+Spring is finally here!
+March 19, 2020 is the earliest first day of spring it's been in 124 years.
+Many of us are finding ourselves spending more time at home and looking forward to gardening, in many cases for the first time.
+In the coming weeks, the Good Growing team - Chris, Katie, and I - will be doing several articles on starting a garden.

 Have you ever noticed the leaves of your peach tree becoming curled and puckered and turning reddish or purplish?
 If you’ve seen this, you’ve likely had peach leaf curl.